Shakespears Sister: 2005-2012: Songs from the Red Room and music from the vaults

-2019–present: Revival, Singles Party and Ride Again EP
+2019–present: Reunion, Singles Party and Ride Again EP

 In May 2019, it was announced that Fahey and Detroit would reunite on stage later in the year.
 A UK tour, titled Shakespears Sister Ride Again, was announced during the same month, and was launched in Nottingham on 31 October 2019, before playing 13 other gigs across the UK during the following month.
 A new single, "All the Queen's Horses", was released on 15 May, with an accompanying music video.
 This was followed by the compilation album, Singles Party, in July 2019.

 The duo performed "Stay" on The Graham Norton Show on 10 May 2019, their first TV performance together since 1993.
 They also announced that they were recording an EP of new material.
 The EP Ride Again was released on 25 October 2019, preceded by the single "When She Finds You" which was released 4 September 2019.
 The single is a collaboration with Richard Hawley, who also appears in the accompanying music video.

-In December 2021, Detroit confirmed there had been talk of more music from the duo, but she and Fahey have yet to resume writing together.
+In December 2021, Detroit confirmed there had been talk of more music from the duo but, at that point, she and Fahey had yet to resume writing together.